2010 Australian federal budget: Social security and welfare

-Compulsory superannuation rates are to increase from 9% to 12%.
+Compulsory superannuation rates increased from 9% to 12%.

 Infrastructure, transport and energy

 $652 million was allocated to the Renewable Energy Future Fund which will develop solar, wind, geothermal and clean coal technologies.
 According to the Clean Energy Council the purpose of the fund is to "leverage private venture capital by encouraging partnerships between the Government and the private sector in the commercialisation of new renewable technologies and to encourage energy efficiency measures".

 As part of the national road-building program New South Wales received the largest share at $717 million, then Queensland with $539 million and $260 million in Victoria.

 Education

 Funding for an extra 70,000 vocational education places has been provided for in the budget.

 Defence

 Defence spending was boosted $4.3 billion. $9.7 million was to be spent on combating domestic terrorist threats.
 Money was allocated for the establishment of the Counter Terrorism Control Centre and on an improved and more secure passport issuing system.